 The reach of such movement augmentation is far, with applications ranging from work in industrial environments (e.g. overhead work in aircraft assembly), and surgical environments, to everyday applications where subjects can control their smartphone apps while simultaneously using their hands.

-In NIMA we will investigate the application of this technology in
+In NIMA we investigated the application of this technology in

-(i) laparoscopic surgery, where a surgical tool will be controlled in an intuitive way and work in conjunction with the two instruments held by the surgeon’s natural hands;
+(i) laparoscopic surgery, where a surgical tool controlled in an intuitive way and work in conjunction with the two instruments held by the surgeon’s natural hands;

 (ii) 3-hand manipulation using a wearable supernumerary limb;